elcodi/docs/docs/book/roadmap.md

 * New shop template will be added
 * New tempates and plugins website with tons of cool new stuff for all Elcodi and Bamboo implementations
+* Code Coverage of all components and bundles over 70%

 ### v2.0